AdobeDocs/marketo-measure.en/help/marketo-measure-salesforce-reporting/marketo-measure-reports/marketo-measure-reporting-guide.md

 >[!TIP]
 >
 >Explore other groupings or dimensions to gain additional insight into MQLs.
-As mentioned in the other ‘Leads with Bizible Touchpoints’ reports, the Bizible Touchpoint offers much more granularity than just Marketing Channel.
+As mentioned in the other ‘Leads with Buyer Touchpoints’ reports, the Buyer Touchpoint offers much more granularity than just Marketing Channel.
 A ‘Content’ based report could also be combined with either of the MQL reports above to better understand what content is best influencing MQLs.

-**3. BIZIBLE PERSONS with BIZIBLE TOUCHPOINTS**
+**3. MARKETO MEASURE PERSONS with BUYER TOUCHPOINTS**

-There’s a third custom Bizible object in Salesforce that can be very useful when reporting on people related metrics: **the Bizible Person (BP)**.
+There’s a third custom Marketo Measure object in Salesforce that can be very useful when reporting on people related metrics: **the Marketo Measure Person (BP)**.
 The BP solves the age-old problem of how to represent both Leads and Contacts information in the same report.
-It unites all BTs related to a “person” (a Bizible Person’s ID is their email address).
+It unites all BTs related to a “person” (a Marketo Measure Person’s ID is their email address).
 Whether they exist as a Lead or a Contact, the BP acts as a bridge object, to help reports span across Lead and Contact, and is very useful in producing more sophisticated reports on people.

-The Bizible Person relates to only one of the touchpoint objects, the Bizible Touchpoint (BT).
+The Marketo Measure Person relates to only one of the touchpoint objects, the Buyer Touchpoint (BT).
 This means that it can’t be leveraged for an Opportunity or revenue related metrics.
-A ‘Bizible Person and Bizible Touchpoints’ report type is great for understanding _total engagement_ as it surfaces all BTs whether the BT relates to a Lead or Contact more specifically.
+A ‘Marketo Measure Person and Buyer Touchpoints’ report type is great for understanding _total engagement_ as it surfaces all BTs whether the BT relates to a Lead or Contact more specifically.
 For example - if you have a Salesforce Campaign being used to track an Event, you may have campaign members within the CRM Campaign that exist either as Leads OR Contacts.
-Bizible will create touchpoints for the campaign members regardless, but without the Bizible Person, standard Salesforce reporting would require two separate reports to understand how many _total_ touchpoints you have from the Event: one that’s ‘Leads with Bizible Touchpoints’ and one that’s ‘Contacts with Bizible Touchpoints’.
-A few other Bizible Person based reporting use cases are listed below:
+Marketo Measure will create touchpoints for the campaign members regardless, but without the Marketo Measure Person, standard Salesforce reporting would require two separate reports to understand how many _total_ touchpoints you have from the Event: one that’s ‘Leads with Buyer Touchpoints’ and one that’s ‘Contacts with Buyer Touchpoints’.
+A few other Marketo Measure Person based reporting use cases are listed below:

-**3.1 Bizible Persons who have Downloaded ‘ebooks’ or ‘whitepapers’ (total downloads)**
+**3.1 Marketo Measure Persons who have Downloaded ‘ebooks’ or ‘whitepapers’ (total downloads)**

 This report would be the same as a ‘Content’ based report at the Lead level.
-However, rather than looking to measure the number of attributable Leads to each piece of content, using a Bizible Persons report will be helpful in understanding the total _number of downloads_ if the asset is gated (the total number of touchpoints would represent the total number of downloads/form submissions).
+However, rather than looking to measure the number of attributable Leads to each piece of content, using a Marketo Measure Persons report will be helpful in understanding the total _number of downloads_ if the asset is gated (the total number of touchpoints would represent the total number of downloads/form submissions).

 <table>
  <tbody>